ajndkr/lanarky/docs/learn/adapters/langchain/router.md

 ```
 $ python client.py --input "hi"
-completion: {'token': 'Hello!
-How can I assist you today?'}
+completion: Hello!
+How can I assist you today?
 ```

 ## Websocket